Distance

 Although this stretch of the drive is short in distance, it’s rich with things to see and do.

-You’ll want to take at least a day to explore the vibrant coastal hub of Townsville, if only to visit the Great Barrier Reef where you can dive or snorkel with colourful fish, giant turtles and bright coral.
-Drop by Reef HQ Aquarium where you can experience the world’s largest coral reef aquarium and visit the Turtle Hospital.
+You’ll want to take at least a day to explore the vibrant coastal hub of Townsville, if only to visit the Great Barrier Reef where you can dive or snorkel with colourful fish, giant turtles and bright coral, not to mention an incredible underwater museum.
+Take a walk up Castle Hill to catch the best views over the city or simply kick back and enjoy the serenity of the Strand.

 Continue on to Charters Towers, a beautifully preserved part of Townsville history.